particle-iot/docs/src/content/getting-started/console/console.md

 The **Billing & Usage** page shows billing information and data usage (data operations and cellular).

 All accounts have a personal sandbox on the free plan.
 The sandbox can include up to 100 cellular and Wi-Fi devices (in any combination, not to exceed 100 total), free of charge.
-For the growth tier, this is in addition to devices included in your growth tier blocks.
+For the growth plan, this is in addition to devices included in your growth plan blocks.

 From this page you can view the total number of devices and data operations consumed by your free sandbox devices.